-The happiness you think you long for is fulfilled in much greater measure by joy.
-Happiness is a fleeting emotion and can be interpreted differently based off our nature.
-If you really like the outdoors, you may feel happy when you see that large redwood or pristine valley but once you leave the place of happiness, the emotion that was tied to that moment goes with it.
+The happiness you think you long for is fulfilled in much greater measure by God’s joy.
+Happiness is a fleeting emotion and can be interpreted differently based off our emotional response.
+If you really like the outdoors, you may feel happy when you see a large redwood or pristine valley but once you leave the place of happiness, the emotion that was tied to that moment goes with it.

 This is where we are to invest our strength, not in the flesh, but in the Spirit.

 Mark 12:33 “And to love Him with all the heart, with all the understanding, with all the soul, and with all the strength, and to love one’s neighbor as oneself, is more than all the whole burnt offerings and sacrifices.”